OPALE-dev/DcmSwift/README.md

     storescp -b STORESCP@127.0.0.1:11112

+DCMTK proposes also a server, for testing `cfind` program:

+    dcmqrscp 11112 --log-level trace -c /path/to/config/dcmqrscp.cfg

 All the executables from both `DCMTK` and `dcm4chee` are very good reference for testing DICOM features.

 ## Disclamer